vkurzweg/artday/README.md

 ####Development

-Designed in a UX course and produced in a web development program, this app is for people who want more exposure to art in L.A.
+This app was designed in a UX course at General Assembly and produced in its web development program.
 Users interviewed said they would like to attend more art events but that information about them is scattered among too many sources.

 Wireframes, ERD, etc. available here: